clarivate/wos-amr/README.md

 3|WOS:000300816600006|10.1016/j.neuropsychologia.2011.12.011|22223077|22|...

 ### Match based on bibliometric data
 The AMR API also allows you to retrieve articles based on bibliometric data, such as the article title and authors.
 Authors should be in a single field, separated by semicolons.
 Note that the data provided to the API must match a single article, if the result set is non-unique you will not receive any results.
+Please note, matching based on bibliometric data is not available for customers entitled only to the AMRLite service.
+An example csv file excluding bibliometric fields is included as ids_example_lite.csv.

 #### incoming data
 |atitle|stitle|vol|issue|spage|issn|year|authors